awslabs/aws-sdk-swift/reference/0.x/AWSCloudHSMV2/CloudHsmV2Client.md

 ### `initializeCluster(input:completion:)`

 Claims an AWS CloudHSM cluster by submitting the cluster certificate issued by your issuing certificate authority (CA) and the CA's root certificate.
-Before you can claim a cluster, you must sign the cluster's certificate signing request (CSR) with your issuing CA.
-To get the cluster's CSR, use DescribeClusters.
+Before you can claim a cluster, you must sign the cluster's certificate signing request (CSR) with your issuing CA. To get the cluster's CSR, use \[DescribeClusters\].

 ``` swift
 public func initializeCluster(input: InitializeClusterInput, completion: @escaping (ClientRuntime.SdkResult<InitializeClusterOutputResponse, InitializeClusterOutputError>) -> Void)